Common Causes Of A Misfire Diagnostic Trouble Code (DTC)

 - Low engine compression in this cylinder.

 And this is to make sure that the COP ignition coil (that did not spark) is getting both power and the switching signal.
 This can very easily be accomplished by simply swapping a good and sparking COP coil in place of the one that's not sparking and repeating this test.
-For this test, go to TEST 3.
+For this test, go to: TEST 3: Swap The ‘No Spark’ COP Coil.